Chasing Truth: Chapter 14

 “Well if you insist.”
 Mari slid her glasses back into place and got comfortable on the chair once more.
 “Everything’s fine for the most part although Papa apparently has his dad senses tingling about Tyler.”

 Julia raised a brow at that.
 “I already told you how I felt about him so I can’t say that’s a surprise.”

 “You said he was too observant.
 He used to work security.
 That kind of thing makes sense.
 It’s not exactly a ‘he’s creepy’.”

 “Fine.
 That’s fair.
 Maybe it’s the whole security guy air over him.
 It just makes a person wary.”

 “It doesn’t make me wary.
 It makes me feel safe.”

-Julia rolled her eyes even as Rylee’s grin stretched wide.
+Julia snorted even as Leilani’s grin stretched wide.
 She nudged Mari’s legs over and dropped down onto her chair beside her.

 “Makes you feel safe, does it?”

-“Please do remember we’re planning to talk about you and Todd soon.”
+“Please do remember we’re planning to talk about you and Keon soon.”

 “Okay, so Raoul not being completely on board could be an issue.
 Is that all?”